Storage Engine

 When data is deleted:

-- Indexes are updated to reflect the deletions
+- Indexes are updated to reflect the deletion

 - The operation is recorded in the WAL (if enabled)